Microsoft/azure-docs.hu-hu/articles/communication-services/quickstarts/chat/includes/chat-java.md

 </properties>
 ```

-### <a name="add-the-package-references-for-the-chat-sdk"></a>A csevegő SDK-hoz tartozó csomagok hivatkozásainak hozzáadása
+### <a name="add-the-package-references-for-the-chat-sdk"></a>Csomaghivatkozások hozzáadása a Chat SDK-hoz

-A POM-fájlban hivatkozzon a `azure-communication-chat` csomagra a csevegési API-kkal:
+A POM-fájlban hivatkozhat a `azure-communication-chat` csomagra a csevegő API-jaival:

 ```xml
 <dependency>